RAF Intelligence: Training during the Second World War

 In September 1942, the training school moved to Caen Wood Towers (Caenwood Towers), Highgate (this building was later renamed Athlone House).
 By this time it was clear to the Air Staff that intelligence was a positive and vital element affecting Air Ministry policy, strategy and planning, so the RAF Intelligence School was officially constituted and given a proper home at Caen Wood Towers.
 The site was set up as Royal Air Force Station Highgate around grounds and outbuildings of the Caen Wood estate.
 This included accommodation, messing, equipment stores and a medical centre.
 Because of the sensitivity of intelligence and covert operations during the war, the site was not made fully public and it operated under the guise of an RAF convalescence hospital.
 A number of different courses were run lasting between five days and three weeks, teaching Air Intelligence, Escape and Evasion, and Basic Intelligence Analysis for direct entrants to intelligence work.
 The majority of the instruction was given by visiting specialists (from Air Ministry, MI-6, MI-9, Central Interpretation Unit Medmenham and Station "X" at Bletchley Park.)

 The unit was soon awarded a badge (crest) as a proof of the high official regard for the value of the school.
 The badge consisted of a Sphinx, denoting wisdom, backed by a sun in splendour, depicting elucidation, with the motto Praemonitus Praemunitus which translates as "Forewarned is Forearmed".

 In 1943, the Unit was transferred for administrative purposes to No. 28 Group RAF under RAF Technical Training Command.
 Additional courses were added for Security, Air Intelligence for RAF Bomber Command, a Far East Course and Air Intelligence for Senior Officers.
 During the period from November 1939 to September 1945, 7,086 Officers of the British Services (including dominion and Allied Forces attached to the RAF) attended over 372 courses.
 In late 1944, the school was hit twice by German V-1 flying bombs causing damage to the buildings and injuring a number of staff.

+Operations in the Far East

+During the Second World War, the focus of the RAF Intelligence Branch expanded significantly beyond the European theatre to counter the Japanese threat in the Pacific and South-East Asian theatres.
+Following the reorganization of regional defences and the establishment of the South East Asia Command (SEAC) in 1943, tactical air reconnaissance, photographic interpretation, and strategic tracking became centralised under Air Headquarters (AHQ) India in New Delhi.

+These regional networks oversaw critical data gathering for frontline operations during the Burma campaign and the defence of British India.
+The Intelligence Directorate at AHQ Delhi was developed across the war by successive British staff; Squadron Leader E. H. C. Seacombe and Wing Commander G. D. Hamilton managed operations into late 1944.
+Hamilton was subsequently succeeded by Wing Commander Derek Lewis Taylor, who was officially appointed as the Command Intelligence Officer on 25 January 1945.
+In this capacity, Taylor's role included handling theatre security liaison with British diplomatic officials, such as coordinating security matters with the Consul in Nova Goa.